Eugen Kvaternik: Political situation in Austria-Hungary

-Preparations for the Rakovica revolt
+Prelude to the revolt

 While in Turin in June 1864, Kvaternik met with Ante Rakijaš, a former military cadet who had deserted.
 Rakijaš, a Croatian nationalist educated in Graz, served as Kvaternik's main assistant.
 In November 1864 both of them planned a revolt that would occur in spring 1865.
 Rakijaš obtained a fake passport and moved from Turin to Ancona, waiting for a chance to enter Dalmatia.
 In early 1865 he went to Brač, and from there to Split and later to Sinj, from where he went to Knin.
 In Knin, he tried to instigate an uprising.
 He failed and was arrested and sentenced to eleven months in prison in Zadar.

 Due to the arrest of Rakijaš, Kvaternik realized that their plan for a revolt had failed, so he also returned to Croatia.
 But just as he arrived to Zagreb, he was soon forced to flee as he was a Russian citizen, and as such he was dangerous to the authorities.
 His expulsion was ordered by Ban Josip Šokčević, who hated him as well as members of the Party of Rights; Šokčević was advised to do so by Bishop Josip Juraj Strossmayer.